Skip to content

 Common surgical procedures for bladder cancer include:

-- Transurethral resection (TUR) with fulguration:During TUR with fulguration, the doctor inserts a cystoscope (a thin lighted tube) into the bladder through the urethra.
+This procedure is used to look into the bladder and remove a sample of the tumor for biopsy or the entire tumor, if possible.
+The urologic surgeon inserts a cystoscope (a thin lighted tube) into the bladder through the urethra.
 A tool with a small wire loop on the end is then used to remove the cancer or to burn the tumor away with high-energy electricity.
-This is known as fulguration.

-- Partial (segmental) cystectomy: This is surgery to remove part of the bladder.
-This may be done for patients who have a low-grade tumor that has invaded the wall of the bladder but is limited to one area of the bladder.
+This is a surgery to remove only part of the bladder.
+This may be done for patients who have a low-grade tumor that has invaded the wall of the bladder but is limited to one area.
 Because only a part of the bladder is removed, patients are able to urinate normally after recovering from this surgery.

-- Radical cystectomy with urinary diversion: A surgical procedure that removes the bladder and any lymph nodes and nearby organs that contain cancer.
+A surgical procedure that removes the bladder and any lymph nodes, and all or part of nearby organs that contain cancer.
 This would be the prostate and seminal vesicles in men, and the uterus, ovaries, and part of the vagina in women.

-- Urinary diversion.
-When the bladder must be removed, the surgeon creates another way for the body to store and pass urine.
+When the bladder must be removed, the surgeon creates another way to store and pass urine.
 It may involve redirecting urine into the colon, using catheters to drain the bladder, or making an opening in the abdomen that connects to a bag outside the body for collecting urine.
+The right option for you will be discussed with the surgeon.

 Radiation Therapy for Bladder Cancer